Get the Skills to Become a Project Management Professional

 Project Managers are the glue that hold a project together.
 They play the lead role in planning, executing, monitoring, controlling and closing projects.
 Without skilled Project Managers, many projects lack the necessary leadership and direction it takes to succeed.

-The best way to see if Davis College is right for you is to come in and tour the school.
+The best way to see if Davis University is right for you is to come in and tour the school.
 You can see our facilities and meet with teachers and students.
-Schedule a Tour Now or Get More Info.
+Schedule a Tour Now

 The student will study the basic concepts of business operations in our society and the various functions within a business enterprise.
 Topics such as business environment, management, organization, marketing, finance, economics and accounting are discussed in an introductory manner.
 This course is a valuable starting point for further business management study or an excellent review of the fundamentals of business.